 And I believed him: 15’ tall and over 30’ long; mountains of steel on giant rubber tires.
 A scraper looks a lot like a big truck and trailer, with a cab out front that turns independently of the trailer.
 But that is where the comparison ends!

 Behind the cab is a huge steel trailer, with an open box like a dump truck in the center.
 Below the open box is a side-to-side blade, that the operator raises up and down.
 And scrape it does…when the operator drops the blade, it scrapes long strips of dirt from the earth and into the open box.
 From there, the operator drives the scraper to another part of the project, lines the scraper up, and opens the door on the bottom of the box to lay out a line of dirt as he drives along.

-I spent 3 days riding shotgun with a trainer, on the roughest seat I had ever felt (his had air-ride)!
+I spent 3 days riding shotgun with a trainer, on the roughest seat I had ever felt (he had air-ride)!
 Then I was on my own…on top of the world!